 About Broadcom Presents Design_Code_Build

 There is a $15.00 non-refundable registration fee per student participating in each event.
-Community organizations interested in making this program available to their group free of charge should contact Cate Robbins directly.
+For more information about financial aid, or for Community organizations interested in making this program available to their group free of charge, please contact Cate Robbins directly.

 This program is developed and led by the Computer History Museum and made possible with generous support from our sponsors.

 Level 1 introduces concepts of computer programming, as participants work hands-on with Raspberry Pi technology, write detailed instruction sets to “program” a partner through a life-size maze, and learn about the relevance and impact of computer history.
 This program is suitable for students with little to no programming experience and focuses on core concepts of collaboration, critical thinking, and creativity, to help students to practice communication skills and gain confidence to see themselves as active, capable problem-solvers and future innovators.

 Level 2: Intermediate

 Level 2 builds on the introductory program, exploring the engineering design process as students work in small teams to solve a tech challenge using Raspberry Pi technology.
 Throughout the day, participants design, code, and build with a variety of electronic components and household supplies.
 Program instructors help participants to make personal connections with artifacts and stories from the Museum’s collection as they learn from history to design for the future.
 This program is suitable for students who have previously participated in the introductory program or who have some experience with computer programming.